telefonicaid/thinking-cities/docs/topics/modelling_considerations.md

-# Modelling considerations
+# Tips on how to model your project entities with the IoT Platform

 There are some considerations to make when designing how to model a project in the platform.
 This document will give you some hints to avoid most common mistakes (use them as hints to guide your modelling, not as strict rules).

 ## The IoT Platform is centered in context

-The central piece of Telefonica's IoT Platform is the Context Broker: a component that lets you store and query information about context entities.
+The central piece of the IoT Platform is the Context Broker: a component that lets you store and query information about context entities.
 But, what is a Context Entity?
 Context Entities are logical abstractions that represent the elements of your system.
 Some examples are: